stone-alex/EliteIntel/README.md

 - A few commands do multiple keystrokes for convenience (e.g., "Display HUD" to exit nested menus quickly), but only to avoid VR frustration—not for advantages.
 - Current setup needs API keys for Google STT/TTS and Open AI or xAI and is not plug-and-play without them.
 - Google and Open AI or xAI are not free.
 You must make an account and get your own keys.
+Typical monthly cost is less than a burger.
   See Help tab in the app for instructions.
 - English only - No support for other languages.
+(The game must run in English)

 ### Current Implementation Limitations (Beta-Specific)

-As this is an early beta, here are some known areas we're still refining:
+As this is a public beta release, here are some known areas we're still refining:

 1. All on-foot keybinds are currently disabled, though data analysis features remain available.
 2. Not all mission types have been fully tested—expect potential quirks with less common ones.